 Marketing Performance Overview & Executive Summary Slide Examples

-Giving your clients a snapshot of KPIs across channels is a great way to introduce your data story.
-Offer high level data points such as total leads captured through PPC, total reach and fans count across social channels, video views, overall website traffic, and display impressions.
+Giving clients and stakeholders a snapshot of KPIs and ROI across channels is a great way to introduce your data story.
+Offer high level data points such as total leads captured through PPC, total reach and ad spend across channels, click through rates, and actual market qualified leads.
 The overview should reflect a preview of the channels and details you’ll walk your client through in the rest of the report.

 An Executive Summary gives you the opportunity to highlight the 3-5 most important highlights in performance over the report time period.
 It can provide a short cut for busy clients to return to for the high level overview.
 It’s also a place to review the key insights and opportunities that you’ve identified for optimizations and improvements.